TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Detailed Experimental Results

 \subsubsection{Block Party Metacube Problem}

-In the BPMP, channelling constraints between two viewpoints are tabulated, as well as some expressions containing division and modulo (as described in \Cref{sec:bpmp-eval1}).
-Results for BPMP are shown in \Cref{fig:grid-dek}.
-The conventional CP solvers exhibit differing speed-ups, with the largest being Gecode where \(s=11.94\) with 95\% confidence interval of \([10.81,12.88]\).
-For Minion and Minion (Conflict) the speed-ups are smaller but significant, with 95\% confidence intervals of \([1.31,1.40]\) and \([3.31, 4.61]\) respectively.
-We found no significant difference with Chuffed, where the 95\% confidence interval is \([0.59, 1.73]\).
-In the results presented by Dekker et al.~\cite{dekker-etal-autotabling-17}, Chuffed performs badly without tabulation.
+The solvers exhibit differing speed-ups, with the largest being Gecode where \(s=13.42\) with 95\% confidence interval of \([11.90,14.76]\).
+For Minion the speed-up is smaller but significant, with a 95\% confidence interval of \([1.14, 1.42]\).
+We found no significant difference with Chuffed, where the 95\% confidence interval is \([0.68, 2.26]\).
+In the results presented by~\citeA{Dekker2017:autotabling}, Chuffed performs badly without tabulation, whereas here it is solving all instances.
 Their non-tabulated model has additional \textit{rotation} variables and others (see \Cref{sec:bpmp-eval1}) which may explain the difference in performance.
+OR-Tools shows a larger (and statistically significant) improvement with confidence interval \([1.44, 6.46]\).

-Tabulation substantially reduces performance of the SAT solver with both encodings.
-For this problem the sizes of the SAT encodings are increased by tabulation.
-For example, with instance 1176, with Cadical the number of variables is increased by 9.6 times, and clauses by 4.0 times, while with Cadical (MDD) the number of variables is increased by 9.7 times and clauses by 6.5 times.
+TabID substantially reduces performance of the SAT solver with both encodings.
+For this problem the sizes of the SAT encodings are increased by TabID.
+Adding the SAT size limit (\Cref{sub:satsizelimit}) to TabID improves performance for Kissat, Kissat (MDD), and Chuffed, resulting in average speed-ups of 2.10, 1.60, and 7.60 respectively as shown in \Cref{fig:grid-results-satlim-wins}.